The scalability and flexibility of content management are two of the most important factors to consider, and that’s why there is a headless CMS trend.

 What Is An API-First CMS?

-API-first CMSes are functionally similar to headless CMSes because neither has any default front-end tools.
-Developers can create as many delivery layers as possible using their preferred coding language and distribute content to new channels.
+API-first CMSes are functionally similar to headless CMSes because neither has any default frontend tools.
+Developers have the freedom to create multiple delivery layers using their preferred coding language and distribute stored content to various channels.

 How Can You Convert A Monolithic CMS Into A Headless CMS?

-Before converting a traditional CMS to a headless CMS, you must learn everything about a traditional CMS architecture.
-So, in this section, we’ve discussed the key characteristics of a monolithic CMS.
+Before converting a traditional CMS to a headless CMS, you must learn everything about traditional CMS architecture.
+So, in this section, we’ve discussed the critical characteristics of a monolithic CMS.

 A monolithic CMS comes with the following set of features: